+13 Borrowing

+Unsecured

+Loan from fellow subsidiary company 48.95 48.95

+48.95 48.95

+14 Trade payables

+Total outstanding dues of micro and small enterprises 0.61 128

+small enterprises 201.94 172.94

+202.55 172.94

-- [] Details of dues to micro and small enterprises as per MSMED Act, 2006 the principal amount and the interest due thereon remaining unpaid to any supplier as at the end of each accounting year
+[] Details of dues to micro and small enterprises as per MSMED Act, 2006 the principal amount and

-- principal amount
+- principal amount 0.61 F-

-- interest amount
+- interest amount 5 -

-The amount of interest paid by the buyer in terms of section 16, of the Micro Small and Medium Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier beyond the appointed day during each accounting year.
+The amount of interest paid by the buyer in terms of section 16, of the Micro Small and Medium

+Enterprise Development Act, 2006 along with the amounts of the payment made to the supplier

+beyond the appointed day during each accounting year.

-The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.
+The amount of interest due and payable for the year of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under Micro Small and Medium Enterprise Development Act, 2006.